Skip to main content

 • Stable Isotope Technique Development

-The effect of mineral chemistry, mineral structure, solids solutions, radiation damage and microstructural changes on stable isotope measurements can be jointly studied using the CAMECA 1300Hr3 and the Curtin Atom Probe.
+The effect of mineral chemistry, mineral structure, solids solutions, radiation damage and microstructural changes on stable isotope measurements can be jointly studied using the CAMECA 1300HR3, Raman microscopy, and the Curtin Atom Probe.

 • Stable Isotope Reference Material Development